School Projects and Services

 It’s quite simple:

-Partake in the ‘Create Your Own Storybook…’ workshop
+Partake in the ‘Create Your Own Storybook…’ workshop; not mandatory to take part.

 Obtain a Lily Whisker doll for your school.